Arlo Ultra security camera brings 4K streaming outside

 Arlo Smart also supports vehicle, animal and package detection, features I'm very interested in testing out.

 Arlo has not yet released pricing information for the Ultra.
-That makes me a touch nervous, since the 1080p HD Arlo Pro 2 two-camera kit with base station costs $480.
+That makes me a touch nervous, since the 1080p HD Arlo Pro 2 ($170 at Amazon) two-camera kit with base station costs $480.
 The Arlo Ultra is scheduled to hit stores in the first quarter of 2019.

 Share your voice